Table of Contents:

 - If there is a current notification, the platform should draw a visual representation of it, displaying it “above” any current window.
 (Output availability for the notification)

-- If there is no current notification, any program (including non-graphical programs such as agents) may trigger a new notification.
+- If there is no current notification, any program (including non-graphical programs) may trigger a new notification.
 (Output availability for the notification)

 - Each notification should be visually associated with the appropriate app-bundle, perhaps via an icon and title.
 (Output integrity)